 Working systemically with complex individuals and families

-This module will enable you to develop an understanding of the underlying theory and principles of systemic practice with individuals, families and related systems and will demonstrate the ability to synthesis theory within the context of practice and offer a reflexive approach to this, the literature and the self.
+This module will enable you to develop an understanding of the underlying theory and principles of systemic practice with individuals, families and related systems.
+You will also develop skills to enable you to work systemically with people of all ages in a range of contexts.

-The course will be taught over 7 weeks.
+The course will be taught over seven weeks.

-One day per week teaching commencing at 9.30am and ending at 5.00pm.
+One day per week (usually Wednesday) teaching commencing at 16:00 and ending at 19:30.
 You will be required to undertake online activity in between sessions.

 Those wishing to develop an understanding of the application of systemic theory in practice will gain an understanding of this and an opportunity to practice